chrisgilmerproj/brewday/docs/source/glossary.rst

     Start Volume
         The volume of the wort at the beginning of the process.

+    Plato
+    Degrees Plato
+        Degrees Plato is the weight of the extract in a 100gram solution at 64 degrees Fahrenheit.

     Real Extract
         The real extract content of the finished beer.